 GeneCards Summary for CCND1 Gene

 CCND1 (Cyclin D1) is a Protein Coding gene.
-Diseases associated with CCND1 include multiple myeloma and mantle cell lymphoma.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
-GO annotations related to this gene include protein kinase binding and protein kinase activity.
+Diseases associated with CCND1 include Myeloma, Multiple and Von Hippel-Lindau Syndrome.
+Among its related pathways are ERK Signaling and Focal Adhesion.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity and enzyme binding.
 An important paralog of this gene is CCND2.

 UniProtKB/Swiss-Prot for CCND1 Gene

 Regulatory component of the cyclin D1-CDK4 (DC) complex that phosphorylates and inhibits members of the retinoblastoma (RB) protein family including RB1 and regulates the cell-cycle during G(1)/S transition.
 Phosphorylation of RB1 allows dissociation of the transcription factor E2F from the RB/E2F complex and the subsequent transcription of E2F target genes which are responsible for the progression through the G(1) phase.
 Hypophosphorylates RB1 in early G(1) phase.
 Cyclin D-CDK4 complexes are major integrators of various mitogenenic and antimitogenic signals.
 Also substrate for SMAD3, phosphorylating SMAD3 in a cell-cycle-dependent manner and repressing its transcriptional activity.
 Component of the ternary complex, cyclin D1/CDK4/CDKN1B, required for nuclear translocation and activity of the cyclin D-CDK4 complex.
 Exhibits transcriptional corepressor activity with INSM1 on the NEUROD1 and INS promoters in a cell cycle-independent manner.